Matías Jadue

 Matías Nicolás Jadue González (born 16 May 1992) is a former footballer who played as a striker.
 Born in Chile, he represented the Palestine national team.

 Club career

 A product of Universidad Católica, Jadue played for clubs in his country of birth, Malaysia, Thailand, Vietnam and Guatemala.
 He announced his retirement in August 2022.

 International career

 He was born and raised in Chile to parents of Palestinian descent.
 He played for both Chile U15 in the 2007 South American Championship and Chile U17 in the 2009 South American Championship.
 He then switched over to the Palestine national football team and made his debut for them in a 3–2 loss to Saudi Arabia, where in he scored a goal.

+Personal life

+His paternal family is originally from Ramallah, Palestine.

+Post-retirement

+Following his retirement, Jadue assumed as sport manager of Magallanes.